A not-so-strange term coming from somewhere

-Since the trace operator~$V\to L^2(\partial D)$ is compact (see e.g.~\cite[Corollary~3.4]{AuchmutyHan}) and the constraints~$z(\infty) = 0$, $z(\infty) = 1$ are convex, the direct method in the calculus of variations implies that the right-hand sides of both~\eqref{example_Dir*} and~\eqref{example_St*} are actually attained as minima.
+Since the trace operator~$V\to L^2(\partial D)$ is compact (see e.g.~\cite[Corollary~3.4]{AuchmutyHan}) and the constraints $z(\infty) = 0$, $z(\infty) = 1$ are convex (in fact, affine), the direct method in the calculus of variations implies that the right-hand sides of both~\eqref{example_Dir*} and~\eqref{example_St*} are attained.
 In particular, both~$\Dir_*$ and~$\St_*$ are finite and strictly positive and~\eqref{hp:critical} is satisfied.